oci-hpc/oci-gromacs/README.md

 Steps:

-1. Ensure that <b>tasks.yaml</b> is on your machine.
+1. Ensure that the <b>tasks.yaml</b> Ansible playbook file is on your machine.
 You can download it [here](https://github.com/oci-hpc/oci-gromacs/archive/refs/heads/main.zip), and move it to the appropriate machine if necessary with:
 <pre>
 scp -i &ltpath to your private ssh key&gt tasks.yaml opc@&ltdestination machine ip address&gt:&ltdestination directory&gt
 </pre>